redpanda-data/connect/resources/docs/cookbook/twitter-firehose.md

     limit: 500000000
 ```

-We add a memory based buffer in this config, which will help us keep up with the
+We add a memory based buffer in this config which will help us keep up with the
 stream during sudden traffic spikes.
 It also allows us to parallelise the next
 layer of deduplication processors.